ThirdRealityStudios/Caesar-Encryption/README.md

 If not, this is just because your systems console has a different charset, so don't worry..
 You can always cast the char value to an integer if you are unsure what is the result..

+For decryption, the reversed algorithm applies correspondingly.
+You just subtract the key from the ciphertext sign, but note: if the result would be negative (e.g. 33 - 34, where 34 is the key sign) you would have to begin again at 255 (extended ASCII) or 127 (normal ASCII).